Amar1729/wp/README.md

 # wp

 Formalized from some scripts on [my dotfiles](https://github.com/amar1729/dotfiles), this script manages pywal, wallpapers, and other ricing stuff:
-- handles different wallapepers on different desktops/monitors
+- handles different wallpapers on different desktops/monitors
 - handles reloading colors from current or other space
 - can update transparency (iterm2)
 - todo - port functionality - can pixelate the terminal (iterm2)